bpearson34/multifunction-calc/README.md

 # multifunction-calc
-A calculator capable of reading a user input (an equation) and outputting the solution to the equation.
+A calculator coded using the Java programming language that accepts an equation from the user and returns the solution or simplified form.
+This project is unfinished and contains multiple known and unknown bugs.